Debate Focus Group: White Working Class Men Sour on Trump

 “The structure of the race was totally unchanged,” Greenberg explained.
 “If you look at the personal favorability, look at the attributes of each candidate, if you look at who is better on some key issues, there is no change.”

 That’s mostly a problem for Trump, he added.
 The president is trailing Biden in important polls, his approval ratings are not high, and recent surveys show significant levels of dissatisfaction with his response to COVID-19.
 Only 35 percent approve of Trump’s handling of the pandemic that has killed more than 200,000 people, ABC News and Ipsos reported in early September.

 “He’s trying to come back,” Greenberg said of Trump, “but he’s actually kind of locked in the structure of the existing race, which makes it even more difficult for him to overcome.”
+By the time it was over, half as many people were undecided—but they split evenly for Biden and Trump, leaving him no better off after 90 minutes of screaming.

 Biden, meanwhile, has eaten into Trump’s support among white-working class men in particular, though they remain more supportive of Trump than other demographics polled.
 White-working class voters were the only group to notch a Trump favorability rating above 50, during the debate, according to Greenberg.
 But that number is still low for a sitting president, Greenberg pointed out.
 “I’m used to these lines going up to 90 when people really embraced or liked something,” he said.

 If the white-working class isn’t in love with Trump, then who’s left?
 Certainly not the group that Greenberg terms “the rising American electorate,” composed of millennials, voters of color, and unmarried women.
 On one of the biggest issues in the election, health care, they rated Trump — who said insulin is “so cheap” that “it’s like water” — as low as 38 percent and never as high as 50.
 Biden did somewhat better, with his favorability mostly hovering around 50 percent and maxing out shy of 70 percent.
+Among white millennials, Biden improved his standing.

 But election integrity is where things really fell apart for Trump.
 The president’s false claims about absentee ballot fraud (ballots in waste baskets!
 In creeks!
 Being sold to who knows for God knows what purpose by the West Virginians!) did not impress anyone.
 The best he did was with white-working class men who gave Trump his highest ratings on the issue, but their favorable sentiments never rose higher than 61 percent.
 The same was true of white-working class women.
 For most other groups, Trump’s ratings collapsed down to the mid-40s overall, and were lowest among Black voters and white unmarried women.